Galavec/javaExercises/README.md

 ## Resources:
 In this repository you will find:
 - Show message in console or terminal.
+(ShowMessageInConsole)
 - Create window with JFrame.
+(ShowWindow)
+- Obtain IP and name of a domain.
+(GetIpAndDomainName)

 ## Commands or process to execute file:
 1. Compile: javac fileName.java